larsreed/testdata/README.md

 **2014**: Introduced streams as primary mechanism.
 Introduced FlatSpec for tests, though not very idomatically.
 Tried to find an excuse to make it reactive, but it doesn't seem to match too good with the sequential nature of the problem...

 ### Caveats ###
-Of the output formats, only SQL and to a certain extent CSV, has been used "for production".
+Of the output formats, only SQL and to a certain extent CSV, has been used "in production".
 Try it carefully!

 ### TODO ###